conradhuebler/SupraFit/README.md

 SupraFit has been successfully compilied with:
 - gcc 5.2, gcc 6.3, gcc 7.3 and gcc 8.3
 - clang 3.9
-on linux systems and
+on linux systems and windows systems using
-- mingw 5.3 on windows systems
+- mingw 5.3
+- MSVC 2015
 > Windows 7 or higher is mandatory.
 > MacOS has not been tested yet.

+Prebuild development binaries for Windows (x64) can be downloaded on [SupraFit Releases](https://github.com/conradhuebler/SupraFit/releases).
+They are built using Microsoft Visual Studio, so please provide [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
+Qt 5.12 dlls are shipped with SupraFit.

 To obtain the most recent development version use
 ```sh